-MindTitan is going to develop an AI model that will identify illegal ads in social media.
-The aim of the project is to provide an understanding on whether illegal ads can be detected in social media automatically using machine learning methods.
+MindTitan is going to develop an AI model for the public sector that will identify illegal ads on social media.
+The aim of the project is to provide an understanding of whether illegal ads can be detected in social media automatically using machine learning methods.
 Prohibited advertising includes, for example, the use of living beings and emotions in alcohol advertising, advertising contrary to good practice, or advertising financial services without certain disclaimers.

 Why is this even important?

 In today’s media, advertising is increasingly moving from public channels like streets, television and newspapers, to social media like Facebook, Instagram and Youtube.
 The use of social media channels in advertising is a growing trend every year.
 As shown by the 2018 Baltic Media Advertising Market Survey, online advertising accounted for almost 20% of the total advertising market, while the share of TV advertising has significantly decreased in the last seven years.
 Thus, advertising has moved and will continue to move even more from public channels to social media.

 The Estonian Consumer Protection and Technical Regulatory Authority supervises the content and form of advertising published in all media.
 While advertising on public channels like TV, radio, outdoor advertising, banner advertising, and on the web can be inspected and it is possible to contact the advertiser, illegal ads in social media are more complicated to deal with.
 As Internet use is constantly growing, social media ads take prevalence, but they don’t always follow the strict legal restrictions set for a number of commercial and service sectors, such as alcohol, tobacco, financial services and gambling.
 By directing ads to private channels, enterprises make ads more difficult to monitor.
 Particularly social media ads are not visible for all users and it is not possible for a supervising organisation to approach social media platforms with requests for ad information.
 Today, there are no effective technical means to monitor online advertising.